TACC/tacc-containers/README.md

 * TACC mount points (for legacy containers)
 * [docker-clean](containers/extras/docker-clean) script for cleaning up temporary files between layers
+  * Usage: `RUN apt-get install less && docker-clean`
 * System GCC toolchains (build-essential)
 * Generic `$CFLAGS/$CXXFLAGS` that will work on both _your_ build system and fairly well on ours
   * `-O2 -pipe -march=x86-64 -ftree-vectorize -mtune=core-avx2`
 * Version recorded in /etc/tacc-[OS]-release for troubleshooting

 > The architecture flags in our `$CFLAGS` are not more system specific due to the age of the system compilers.
 As we support newer operating systems, those flags will better match the contemporary hardware at TACC

 ### InfiniBand base MVAPICH2 images